mkprocessr/mkprocessr.github.io/README.md

 ## about me

-An analyst and engineer in the programmatic advertising space
+An analyst and engineer with experience in the programmatic advertising and utilities spaces

 ## experience